lanlan96/3DRM/OSeg-PointCNN-RN/README.md

     pip install -r requirements.txt

 ## Data Preparation
-Organize the data and directories like this before starting to training and evaluation.
+Organize the data and directories like this before starting to train and evaluate.

 ```
 OSeg-PointCNN-RN